ovflowd/yupi/README.md

 3. The other and respectives credits goes to Sulake, for creating all Habbo Algorithm, Habbo Images, Habbo Hotel, and all stuff respective about Habbo.
 This emulator uses own Algorithm created to reproduce the Sulakes Algorithm.
 4. The Habbo Encryption algorithm author is Joopie (@Joopie1994); .NET C# Big Integer algorithm author is Chew Keong Tan; A*Star Path Search Algorithm Implementation for Habbo, firstly author Nillus, edited by meth0d (Roy); ARC4 Algorithm was created by Xdr Master (Kekomundo); The Emulator Socket System was created By Kessiler Rodrigues (@Kessiler); The GameMap algorithm was created by Nillus;
 5. Remembering: This Emulator isn't from Scratch!
 It's an editing on: Yupi! > Mania Revolution > Azure Emulator 2.0 > hMercury > Mercury Emulator > Swift Emulator AKKLX > Swift Emulator > ... > Uber Emulator;
-6. Also the copyright about this Emulator is from Mania Dev Oy (Owned by Rafael Oliveira - @iPlezier), This Emulator was originally edited by Kessiler and Rafael for private usage in ManiaHotel.com.br, If they want to this development stop.
-That will Happen.
-7. Also Special Thanks to: @iamdroppy (Droppy);

 ## Warning
 1. I must advice to not remove the credits. in the "about" command, and in the Emulator Loading.
 This Emulator was a hard work by their Developers, specially by Kessiler.
 This Emulator wasn't made to be released.
 2. Please don't use to production usages, don't sell, remove credits, and don't earn money with it.
-If you want please send the money to ManiaHotel.com.br ;)
 3. I must remember that this emulator hasn't a team, and will not have.
 Anyone is free to give issues, pull requests or help in development.
 4. Please i don't wanna fame.
 So don't add on Skype asking for Help, i will not.
 Have problems, create an issue.
 5. I will not enter in any other project, or Hotel.
 Since this work is owned by Mania Hotel.

 ## Want fun?
 1. Enter Habbo.com
-2. Enter ManiaHotel.com.br
+2. Don't be idiot
 3. Don't send Fake DMCA's
 4. Be Happy
 5. Eat Chocolate

 ### Habbo Release
 PRODUCTION-201510201205-42435347